omeka/omeka-s-developer/docs/events/server_events.md

 # Server Events

-Server events (`Omeka\Event`) extend from `Zend\EventManager\Event`.
+Server events (`Omeka\Event`) extend from `Laminas\EventManager\Event`.
 They are triggered from Omeka S's PHP code in a variety of controllers, views and API actions to allow follow-up actions to be done within Omeka S itself or within modules.
 See [the reference page](server_event_reference.md) for a full list.

 ## Attaching a listener to an event